absimler/eeb622_hw4/README.md

 **2b) (2 pts)** The researchers explicitly considered the potential for confounding relationships related to tree size in their design and randomized their post-fire sampling by tree size.
-Given this information, the researchers need to incorporate tree size into their glm to accurately estimate the effect of thinning?
+Given this information, do the researchers need to incorporate tree size into their glm to accurately estimate the effect of thinning?
 Why or why not?

 **2c) (5 pts)** The researchers submit their analysis for peer review,